-A. Custodial Credit Risk
+A. Custodial Credit Risk and Concentrations of Credit Risk

 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 GASB Statement No. 40 directs that deposits be disclosed as exposed to custodial credit risk if they are not covered by depository insurance and the deposits are either uncollateralized, collateralized by securities held by the pledging financial institution or collateralized by securities held by the pledging institution's trust department but not in the District's name.